NCAR/DART/docs/pages/Getting_Started.md

 be found at the netCDF home page:
 <https://www.unidata.ucar.edu/software/netcdf/>

-:exclamation: *IMPORTANT*: the normal location for the netCDF Fortran modules and libraries would be in the `include` and `lib` subdirectories of the netCDF installation.
+*IMPORTANT*: the normal location for the netCDF Fortran modules and libraries would be in the `include` and `lib` subdirectories of the netCDF installation.
 However, different compilers or package managers sometimes place the modules and/or libraries into non-standard locations.
 It is required that both modules and the libraries be present.

-:dart: *NOTE:* The location of the netCDF library, `libnetcdf.a`, and the locations of both `netcdf.mod` and `typesizes.mod` will be needed later.
+*NOTE:* The location of the netCDF library, `libnetcdf.a`, and the locations of both `netcdf.mod` and `typesizes.mod` will be needed later.
 Depending on the version of netCDF and the build options selected, the Fortran interface routines may be in a separate library named